Proto-Protestantism: Successionism

 John Foxe (c.
 1563) was the first English Protestant author to defend Protestantism from charges of novelty by claiming, in S.J.
 Barnett's words, "the continuity of a proto-Protestant piety since apostolic times": in England's case this included a national first-century conversion to Christianity from a visiting Joseph of Arimathea.

-This has no historical basis.
+The continuity of a proto-Protestant piety since apostolic times is supported by the claims of a hostile witness, Papal Legate Cardinal (Catholic Church) Stanislaus Hosius in, De Haeresibus nostri temporis (1556), when he states, "If the truth of religion were to be judged by endurance and steadfastness in persecutions, no heretics would surpass the Anabaptists...
+If they were not so cruelly put down with the sword during the past twelve hundred years, they would swarm in greater numbers than all the Reformers."

 According to Brethren missionary Edmund Hamer Broadbent in The Pilgrim Church (1931), over much of the Christian era, many Christian sects, cults and movements foreshadowed the teachings of what later became the Non-conformist Protestant movements.